Family Getaway to Fredericksburg

 After lunch, it’s time for some history.
 Use your historical walking tour map to guide you to the National Museum of the Pacific War – the only museum dedicated to the battles of the Pacific Theater – where you’ll find interactive exhibits for adults and kids alike.
 The museum, and all of its hands on exhibits (and cold AC), can be explored for an entire afternoon.
-Note: The Pacific Combat Zone is currently undergoing renovations, with Phase I of the project set to debut in March 2016, and Phase II scheduled to debut in Spring 2017.

 For dinner, head to Hondo’s on Main Street, where the whole family can enjoy casual outdoor dining and live music.

 Day 3- Get ready for a day of outdoor fun with a quick bite at Hill Country Donuts and Kolaches.
 Then grab your sunscreen, a picnic and plenty of water and head out to Enchanted Rock State Natural Area.
 Start the day with a geocaching adventure across the park, before enjoying a picnic lunch with great views at the park’s picnic area.
 After lunch, head up the summit trail to catch 360-degree views of the Texas Hill Country – and the perfect opportunity to snap your next Christmas card photo!
 Head back to Fredericksburg for dinner and opt for another outdoor dining experience on the patio at Burger Burger– where adults can feast on, or share, mega burgers, while the kids can enjoy smaller bites before heading “home” for some well-deserved rest!